ValakNun/AuthenticationMongo/README.md

 # AuthenticationMongo

-No need to start MongoDB locally as connected to CloudMongo
+No need to start MongoDB locally as connected to CloudMongo.

+Username is your email-address.

-npm install (necessary for both frontend and backend)
+npm install (necessary for both frontend and backend).